kyuseobkim/mesosphere.interview/README.md

 </ol>
 In the second case, if there is a tie, I pick a moving elevator.
 However, for a purpose of load balancing, we may choose to assign an idle elevator.

+This algorithm is better than FCFS because it utilizes not only temporal proximity but also spatial proximity.
+Also, it's more parallel than FCFS.

 We assume that everything happens synchronously.
 For example, a pick up request cannot be sent while step is executed.
 Also, we assume that the elevator has an inifite capacity.
 This can be easily improved by adding a capacity checking method before letting a passenger into an elevator.

 **Build Instruction**
+This is a maven project so you can build a JAR by typing `maven jar` in the top project directory where pom.xml is located.
+Other maven common tasks can be performed as explained in http://maven.apache.org/archives/maven-1.x/start/quick-start.html